 Figure 9 Effect plot of some interactions of the multivariate linear model of number of components to get minimum prediction error

-Unlike for prediction errors, Figure 9 (left) shows that the number of components used by the methods to obtain minium prediction error is less affected by the levels of eta.
+Figure 9 (left) shows that the number of components used by the methods to obtain minimum prediction error is less affected by the levels of eta.
 All methods appear to use on average more components when eta increases.
 Envelope methods are able to obtain minimum prediction error by using components ranging from 1 to 3 in both the cases of relpos.
 This value is much higher in the case of PCR as its prediction is based only on the principal components of the predictor matrix.
 The number of components used by this method ranges from 3 to 5 when relevant components are at positions 1, 2, 3, 4 and 5 to 8 when relevant components are at positions 5, 6, 7, 8.

 When relevant components are at position 5, 6, 7, 8, the eigenvalues of relevant predictors becomes smaller and responses are relatively difficult to predict.
-This becomes more critical for high multicollinearity case.
-Figure 9 (right) shows that the envelope methods are less influenced by the level of relpos and are particularly better in achieving minimum prediction error using fewer number of components than other methods.
+This becomes more critical for high multicollinearity cases.
+Figure 9 (right) shows that the envelope methods are less influenced by the level of relpos and are particularly better in achieving minimum prediction error using a fewer number of components than other methods.

 Examples